informalsystems/got/experiments/README.md

 ## Overview
 Each subfolder in this folder contains an experiment that can be executed by the Nightking node.
-Experiment names are structured as `catalogXXX-xpYYY` (e.g.
-`catalog001-xp004`).
-Catalog numbers (`XXX`) are simply ways of grouping sets of experiments, and experiment numbers (`YYY`) are usually just indicative of the number of nodes that will be spun up in that experiment.
+Experiment names are structured as `catalogXXX-YYYnodes-ZZZZtps` (e.g. `catalog001-004nodes-0100tps`).
+Catalog numbers (`XXX`) are simply ways of grouping sets of experiments, and `YYY` are just indicative of the number of nodes that will be spun up in that experiment.
+Transaction rates (`ZZZZ`) indicate the intended total transaction throughput (in transactions per second) as seen by the Tendermint network as a whole.

 ## Catalog Descriptions
 The following experiment catalogs are currently available.